Dear SaaStr: What SaaS Metric is Most Important of All?

-Beyond MRR growth + managing the burn rate — which really are all that matters … you should obsess over improving every key metric and KPI.
+Beyond MRR growth + managing the burn rate — which ultimately are really are all that matters … you should obsess over improving every key metric and KPI.
+You can’t change everything overnight.
+But you can improve almost everything in one quarter, if it’s a top priority.

-But not obsess about the baseline and absolute metrics and ratios.
-First just establish your baseline, for better or worse, in each key metric.
-Then once you’ve measured then, set goals of improving each at least 20% (or whatever amount) annually, with interim quarterly goals:
+So be it, for the moment.
+First, just establish your baseline, for better or worse, in each key metric.
+Then once you’ve measured them, set goals of improving each at least 20% (or whatever amount) annually, with interim quarterly goals to get you there:

 - Obsess about increasing deal size.
-Set a goal here.
+Set a real goal here and track it monthly.

 - Obsess about increasing revenue per lead.
 Get your efficiency up.